golden-eagle-blog/golden-eagle-blog.github.io/_posts/2014-3-3-Making-money-with-Brave-Browser.md

 ---

-## Do you know than you can earn small amount by using Brave Browser?
+### Do you know that you can earn small amount by using Brave Browser?
 Yes , now you can!
-You can earn small amount of money.
-It is not a get rich scam, you cannot be rich overnight.
+You can earn small amount of money, every single day.
+It is not a get rich scam, you maynot be rich overnight.

 Let us check the details.